Skip to main content

 Complaint Process

-Any CVAD employee that receives a discrimination complaint from an employee, a job applicant, client, customer, program participant or consumer of CVAD or of a CVAD subrecipient, must forward the completed complaint form to the CVAD Director.
+Any employee of the Victim Assistance Section of the Iowa Attorney General's Office who receives a discrimination complaint from an employee, a job applicant, client, customer, program participant or consumer of the Victim Assistance Section or of a subrecipient, must forward the completed complaint form to the Victim Assistance Section Chief.

 Complainants will also be informed that they may file complaints directly with: